 Cosmetics don’t need plastics, anyway

-So, say goodbye to microbeads!
+Everything we wash down the drain will eventually end up somewhere in our ecosystem—and in the case of non-biodegradable microplastics, they’ll stay there forever.
+So, say goodbye to microbeads and kiss plastic glitter goodbye!
 And remember, cosmetics with natural, safe ingredients are easy to source and will leave your skin feeling clean, smooth and radiant.

 You can find out more about our plastic-free products by visiting your local Lush store or calling our friendly customer care team at 1-888-733-5874.